TeamViewer Remote Desktop

 sudo apt --fix-broken install

-Configure the TeamViewer service
+Configure TeamViewer Service

 # Enable the TeamViewer service to start on boot